the-anylogic-company/Alpyne/README.md

 Installation
 ------------
-Alpyne supports Python 3.6+
+Alpyne supports Python 3.10+ and requirements the latest version of AnyLogic.

-Install this library running the following command in a terminal prompt: ``pip install anylogic-alpyne``.
+To install this library with its base minimum components, use ``pip install anylogic-alpyne``

+To include the requirements necessary for running the examples, use ``pip install anylogic-alpyne[examples]``

 Preparing an AnyLogic model
 ---------------------------